mikeyaworski/Dying-Light-2-Mods/README.md

 # Dying Light 2 Mods

+## Corrupted Saves Warning

+**Important**: Read the [wiki page](https://github.com/mikeyaworski/Dying-Light-2-Mods/wiki/Corrupted-Saves) on the possibility of corrupted saves due to mod usage, and then consider how you want to use the mod or whether you want to use it at all.

 ## Installation

 1. Put the `dataX.pak` file into your `Steam\steamapps\common\Dying Light 2\ph\source` folder.
 Increment the number if there are conflicting data files. data2, data3, ..., data7